ashish-augustine/ecommerce-app/README.md

-# NextJS / TypeScript / Stripe / Oauth 2.0 / E-commerce
+# NextJS / TypeScript / Stripe / Oauth 2.0 / E-commerce Application

 This is the NextJS version of the e-commerce app!
 # [Click here to visit the website](https://ubiquitous-pika-92346c.netlify.app)